Kulieshova/Kulieshova/README.md

 ---

-## 🔭 Current Quests:
-- 🤖 Experimenting with **AI/ML** trends and building smarter systems.
-- 🧠 Expanding my arsenal of **computational neuroscience and biology** and exploring their real-world applications.

----

-## 🎯 Mission Control:
-My ultimate mission? **Write clean, impactful code** that makes a difference.
-I’m here to build tech that **drives positive change** and takes humanity one step closer to a better future. 🌟

----

 ## 📡 Contact Protocols:
 ```bash
 > Connecting to Nataliia's social APIs...
 ```
 - 💼 [LinkedIn](https://linkedin.com/in/nkulieshova)
 - 📫 nataliia.kulieshova@berkeley.edu
-- 🌐 Portfolio *(Coming Soon!)*

 ---
 ```bash